bcgov/nr-polaris-collection/polaris/deploy/roles/patch_intention/README.md

-# Patch Intention Role
+# Ansible Role: patch_intention

-The Patch Intention role is responsible for generating and sending a PATCH request to the NR Broker.
+This Ansible role is responsible for generating and sending a PATCH request to the NR Broker.
 It takes input variables to customize the payload sent in the request.

 ## Requirements